matrix-org/matrix-spec-proposals/proposals/4037-thread-root-is-not-in-thread.md

 a new threaded message pointing at it, so suddenly switching which receipts are allowed to apply to it would not be sensible.

+Similarly, it does not make sense for reactions to the thread root (or other related events such as edits) to be outside the main timeline.

 ## Proposal

 We propose that thread roots are in the main timeline, making the definition: